Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Map/DownloadPreplannedMap/readme.md

 ## How to use the sample

 Click 'Download area' to see a list of areas, then select a map area to take offline.
+If the area is already offline, the offline copy will be opened.
 Click 'Delete offline areas' to remove any downloaded map areas.

 ## How it works